Skip to main content

 Previous studies have shown that dogs, and dog ownership, can reduce people’s risk of heart disease.
 A study published in Scientific Reports confirms this and explores which dog breeds are more conducive to improved health for humans.

 Tove Fall, professor of epidemiology at Uppsala University in Sweden, tracked the health data of Swedish people aged 40-80 years who had no prior heart disease before January 1, 2001 (from government records).
 There were 3.4 million people in that category.
 January 1, 2001 was the chosen date because it was the date that dog data was also available.
-Each dog in Sweden is fitted wiht a microchip or tattoo with an identifier that links them to the information of their owner.
+Each dog in Sweden is fitted with a microchip or tattoo with an identifier that links them to the information of their owner.

 Of the 3.4 million people in the ‘no prior heart disease’ category, 13% owned dogs.
 This enabled the researchers to conduct the study of links between dogs and the health of their owner.
 The sample of people was tracked over a period of about 12 years.

 Based on the data, researchers concluded and confirmed that dog ownership had a positive benefit for humans and improved their longevity.
-Dog ownership reduced the potential for heart diseases by 26%, and reduced the probability of dying from any illness or cause over 12 years by 20%.
+Dog ownership reduced the potential for heart diseases by 26% and reduced the probability of dying from any illness or cause over 12 years by 20%.

 Researchers also looked at whether the dog owner was living by themselves or in a household with other people.
 They included this because a British survey of 1.1 million people showed that people living alone where 50% more likely to die prematurely, compared to people with live-in companions or good social networks.
 Therefore, loneliness is a high killer – similar to the diabetes death rates.